 As the social security system is managed by different companies, both private and public legal natures respectively, the employee has the right to choose the Agency he wants to affiliate with for his healthcare and pension.
 The employer chooses the Agencies in the subsystems of labor risks and family allowance, as the contribution is assumed entirely by the employer.

 Healthcare and Insurances

+Healthcare is in general, guaranteed by the social security system contributions.
+The affiliates and contributors to this subsystem may access a bundle of services in money and in kind.
+The services in kind are defined in the Obligatory Plan of Healthcare.
 Despite the fact of the coverage of the healthcare subsystem, it is possible for employers to provide their employees (as a benefit) with private healthcare or to cover a proportion of its costs.
 This benefit does not exclude the obligation for the parties to contribute to the social security system.

 Employees are entitled to be absent from work on the public holidays defined by the law (Article 177 of the Colombian Labor Code establishes 18 public holidays) and are entitled to their regular remuneration.
 While it is common for the municipalities to create other public holidays related to local festivities, private employers are not bound to such holidays.